netgrif/petriflow/docs/tutorials/events-basic.md

 <a href="_media/events-basic/request.xml" download="request" style="color:blue;">Download the process</a>

 In the model above you can see pre and post phases inside the Finish task event:
 * Pre phase action is evaluated at the time when a user is clicking the finish button.
-If the function/s inside the pre-phase is problematic, the token/s would return back to the task.
+If the function(s) inside the pre-phase is problematic, the token(s) would return back to the task.
-* Post phase action is evaluated at the time when token/s are produced in output place/s event if the function/s inside the post-phase is problematic.
+* Post phase action is evaluated at the time when token(s) are produced in output place(s) event if the function(s) inside the post-phase is problematic.
     * E.g. this allows execution of another tasks as in the example above because token is already in place before them

 ### Data events
-Data events - GET & SET - can be accessed in an assigned task by the user or in functions by reading or writing values. **Get event** is called when the data field with its value is loaded within a task.
+Data events - `Get` & `Set` - can be accessed in an assigned task by the user or in functions by reading or writing values. **Get event** is called when the data field with its value is loaded within a task.
 **Get event** is called when the data field's value is set or changed.

-_Example of GET and SET actions:_
+_Example of Get and Set actions:_

 <p align="center">
     <img src="_media/events-basic/4.png">
 </p>

-_Execution of process instance with GET and SET actions in NAE:_
+_Execution of process instance with Get and Set actions in NAE:_

 <p align="center">
     <video controls style="max-width: 750px;">